-t.
+- t.
 A former officer of the Company filed a lawsuit before the Athens First Instance Court requesting the payment of the amount of €121.869,81 as non-paid wages.
 The hearing had been scheduled for 25 May 2016 when it was postponed for 4 June 2018 due to lawyers' abstention from hearings.
-The Legal Department of the Company considers that, following the hearing of the case, the above-mentioned lawsuit would not be successful.

-u.
-In Poland a lawsuit was filed against the subsidiary "Totolotek Totomix SA" by a player of betting games; he claims that the amount of 861.895PLN ( $\leq$ 195.428) which was not paid by the abovementioned subsidiary because of violation of the betting regulations by the plaintiff, is due to him.

-"Totolotek Totomix SA" has requested the case to be heard before the Warsaw courts (instead of the courts of the town Torun) and this application was accepted, however the plaintiff has filed a recourse requesting that the case to be heard before the courts of Torun which was rejected by the court and the case will be heard by the Warsaw courts.
+The Legal Department of the Company considers that, following the hearing of the case, the above-mentioned lawsuit would not be successful. - u.
+In Poland a lawsuit was filed against the subsidiary "Totolotek Totomix SA" by a player of betting games; he claims that the amount of 861.895PLN (€195.428) which was not paid by the abovementioned subsidiary because of violation of the betting regulations by the plaintiff, is due to him.
+"Totolotek Totomix SA" has requested the case to be heard before the Warsaw courts (instead of the courts of the town Torun) and this application was accepted, however the plaintiff has filed a recourse requesting that the case to be heard before the courts of Torun which was rejected by the court and the case will be heard by the Warsaw courts. - v.

-v.
 There is a dispute pending between on the one hand the subsidiary company Intralot Leasing Netherlands B.V. in its capacity as lessee and the Company in its capacity as guarantor and on the other hand the company Econocom Nederland B.V. with respect to a sale and leaseback of equipment agreement dated 28 March 2013 and more specifically in relation to a claim of Econocom Nederland B.V. for further payments to it.
 As per the agreement's terms, a stand-by letter of credit issued by the French bank Societe Generale in the amount of €5mil. had been delivered to Econocom Nederland B.V.
-The Company requested from the competent French court in Paris this stand-by letter of credit not to be called and the court issued a temporary decision restricting Societe Generale from paying any amount from the above stand-by letter of credit to Econocom Nederland B.V. until the hearing of the case, following postponement, on 17 January 2017.
-Additionally, the Company filed injunctions in the Netherlands against Econocom Nederland B.V. and the court accepted the respective application and prohibited Econocom Nederland B.V. to request the payment of the abovementioned letter of guarantee and of the relevant corporate guarantee, until the issue of the final judgement, ordering Econocom Nederland B.V. to pay a penalty of €10m in case of breach of the prohibition.
+The Company requested from the competent French court in Paris this stand-by letter of credit not to be called and the court issued a temporary decision restricting Societe Generale from paying any amount from the above stand-by letter of credit to Econocom Nederland B.V. and the court accepted the respective application and prohibited Econocom Nederland B.V. to request the payment of the abovementioned letter of guarantee and of the relevant corporate guarantee, until the issue of the final judgement, ordering Econocom Nederland B.V. to pay a penalty of €10m in case of breach of the prohibition.
 A lawsuit was also filed with a request to be recognized that no further amounts are due to Econocom Nederland B.V. by virtue of the above agreement.
-Against the injunctions decision Econocom Nederland B.V. filed an appeal for which no hearing date has been scheduled.
+Against the injunctions decision Econocom Nederland B.V. by virtue of the above agreement.